 With the move, the parliamentary legal committee has gone a step further than the Swiss government which had backed the inclusion of sexual orientation, but not sexual identity, in the legislation.

-Outlining its decision to also include sexual identity, the commission said transsexuals and intersex people were the victims of hate crimes alongside homosexuals or bisexuals.
+Outlining its decision to also include sexual identity in its proposed legal changes, the commission said transsexuals and intersex people were the victims of hate crimes alongside homosexuals or bisexuals.

 Roman Heggli of Swiss LGBT rights group Pink Cross welcomed the news.